-If you have not been granted any security access to VA FileMan files, entering two question marks ("??") when prompted for a file name/number shows no files to access:
+If you have not been granted any security access to VA FileMan files, entering two question marks (??) when prompted for a file name/number shows no files to access:

-Figure 36.
-User has not been granted security access to any VA FileMan files-Sample user dialogue
+Figure 35: User has Not been Granted Security Access to any VA FileMan Files-Sample User Dialogue

-In this case, you need to contact IRM and be granted access to the VA FileMan files you need.
+In this case, you need to contact the system administrators to get access to the VA FileMan files you need.

 File Access Security is also invoked when an option uses VA FileMan's Line Editor.
 In particular, the Transfer Lines from Another Document option on the Line Editor's Edit menu does not permit access to other word-processing documents in the current file or other files unless READ access to that file has been explicitly granted.
-If you need to transfer text from other files using the Line Editor, contact IRM to request access to those files.
+If you need to transfer text from other files using the Line Editor, contact the system administrators to request access to those files.

-Prior to introduction of the File Access Security system, user access to VA FileMan files through VA FileMan options was controlled by matching a character in a user's FILE MANAGER ACCESS CODE field (#3) (the DUZ(0) string) in the NEW PERSON file (#200) with a character in the file's top level file security fields.
+Prior to introduction of the File Access Security system, user access to VA FileMan files through VA FileMan options was controlled by matching a character in a user's FILE MANAGER ACCESS CODE (#3) field [the DUZ(0) string] in the NEW PERSON (#200) file with a character in the file's top level file security fields.

 Kernel's optional File Access Security system uses a different method.
 It allows you to control access to files for any user using VA FileMan options directly.
-Access is granted (or denied) by adding (or removing) a file from a user's ACCESSIBLE FILE Multiple field (#32) in their NEW PERSON file (#200) entry.
+Access is granted (or denied) by adding (or removing) a file from a user's ACCESSIBLE FILE (#32) Multiple field in their NEW PERSON (#200) file entry.